jzipfler/carbon/rfcs/text/formik.md

 [`handleChange`](https://jaredpalmer.com/formik/docs/api/formik#handlechange-e-reactchangeevent-any-void)
 handler, it'll store the checkbox's state in Formik's [`values`](https://jaredpalmer.com/formik/docs/api/formik#values-field-string-any) as an **array** of checked values (regardless of whether there's one or multiple checkboxes with the same `name`).
-For example, in uncontrolled mode:
+For example, in uncontrolled mode (strongly discouraged :warning:):

 ```jsx
 {/* If unchecked, `values.interest` will be []         */}